freenas/freenas-docs/userguide/snippets/perfect.rst

    :literal:`support@iXsystems.com` or 1-855-GREP4-iX (1-855-473-7449)
    or 1-408-943-4100.

-   Please locate the hardware serial numbers for easy reference.
-These numbers are on the back of each chassis.
+   Please locate and record the hardware serial numbers on the back of each chassis for easy reference.